 Where: L'Ovella Negra del Poblenou Zamora 78, 08018 Barcelona

-Here are a few extra markets in Barcelona to pique your interest
+Here are a few extra of the best markets in Barcelona markets to pique your interest

 Fira de Nautamismo - Rare collector's items, stamps, coins, nautical treasures, old books, and other gems.
 Check it out, every Sunday between 10:00 -14:00 hidden around Plaça Reial.